LuisEnriqueML1/sql_practice/Basic/Analyzing Students' Mental Health in SQL.md

 ### 3.4.6 Running the Clustering Algorithm:
-We performed K-means clustering with 3 clusters on the PCA-transformed dataset.
+I performe K-means clustering with 3 clusters on the PCA-transformed dataset.
 The resulting plot shows three distinct clusters with sufficient information to classify the students effectively.
 ```
 kmc = KMeans(n_clusters=3, init = "k-means++", random_state=21)
 kmc.fit(data)